-If you struggle with creating a plan for your week ahead, I have some helpful tips that will guide you in the direction of how to create the perfect to-do list so you don’t freak out and run screaming just at the sight of it.
+If you struggle with creating a plan for your week ahead, I have some helpful tips that will guide you in the right direction of how to create the perfect to-do list so you don’t freak out and run screaming just at the sight of it.

 Before I give you that answer, let me first tell you my story.
-When I was a young mom of 4 young boys, I remember how I would look at my to-do list with pride.
-Just seeing how many things were on my list wasn’t daunting but instead more like a badge of honor.
+When I was a young mom of 4 very active little boys, I remember how I would look at my to-do list with pride.
+Crazy I know, but seeing how many things were on my list wasn’t daunting, but instead, more like a badge of honor.
 I would tell my friends just how crazy long my list was and how many things I needed to do and, in my head at least, that meant I was killing it as a wife and mother.

 Step #1.
 Get it All Down on Paper